kilgarenone/personal-website/posts/slower-web-development.md

 Caring about web performances, bundle sizes, semantic, accessibility to people with different genetic makeup and circumstances — these things affect [lives](https://timkadlec.com/remembers/2019-01-09-the-ethics-of-performance/) and [environment](https://serving.green/).
 Admittedly, they are not easy — or even realistic given the current pervasive break-neck culture — to carry out, but learning, advocating and doing them in the daily live as a developer would be, in my opinion, a good practice to build the character, attitude and sensibility that would prove to be useful when we impact the world outside of our job.

 The following sections are the few areas in front-end development that I think currently violate ethics and sustainability, and how they were due to eschewing the web standards and platform itself, largely in favor of developer’s experience(DX) rather than user’s experience(UX).
-I should also add that much of this was written from the perspective of a ‘[indie hacker](https://www.indiehackers.com/)’/designer; I might be missing something(please correct me in the comments!) and you might disagree with the technicalities, but please try to consider their implications in terms of ethics and sustainability **in a broader context**.
+I should also add that much of this was written from the perspective of a ‘[indie hacker](https://www.indiehackers.com/)’/designer; I'm most likely missing something and you might disagree with the technicalities, but please try to consider their implications in terms of ethics and sustainability **in a broader context**.

 ## CSS